neelsmith/sparkml-docker/README.md

 You can build this image and run distinct containers for a Spark cluster, and an environment for compiling and submitting apps to the Spark cluster.

-The following notes assume you are working within the `docker` directory.

 ## Build

+From within the `docker` directory,

 1. `source envvars.sh` (or otherwise set environment variable `MYNAME`)
 2. `docker build -t $MYNAME/spark:latest .`

 ## Bring up the Spark cluster

+From within the `docker` directory,

     docker-compose up --scale spark-worker=3